 - leadership and communication

-This year the Employee Census returned to its normal schedule of May and June, following a delayed 2020 survey, due to the COVID-19 pandemic.
-Like the previous year, the 2021 Census questionnaire focused on how the APS workforce is breaking down barriers, changing work practices, managing wellbeing, leading through crisis, and collaborating to deliver outcomes
+Like the previous year, the 2022 Census questionnaire focused on how the APS workforce is breaking down barriers, changing work practices, managing wellbeing, leading through crisis, and collaborating to deliver outcomes.

 The Reef Authority response rate for the 2022 Employee Census was 79 per cent.
 This result gives us confidence that the feedback we received was a good representation of staff views when the Census was completed.

 The results reaffirmed the areas we need to continue to focus on and shows us that our employees are committed to the purpose and objectives of the Reef Authority and understand how their role contributes to achieving an outcome for the Australian public.